Itz-fork/Kivi.py/README.md

 Loads database into the memory

 - Arguments:
-    - data: Path to a json file or python dict
+    - `data`: Path to a json file or python dict

 - Returns:
     Index of the database